STRAY ANIMAL INTAKE

 What is managed intake?

 A consistent increase in the number of animals being turned into the animal shelter has significantly affected our ability to maintain an appropriate capacity for care level.
 Overcrowded conditions lead to illness, more stress on the animals and staff, and a backlog of pets to be adopted.
 Managed intake is a model that has been adopted by a majority of animal care and control facilities in North America and is supported by the Fear Free Shelters Program and the National Animal Care and Control Association.
 Prioritizing intake and managing the population within the shelter provides a less stressful environment, reduces the spread of illness, and allows the animal care team to spend more time providing direct care and enrichment activities to each individual cat or dog.
+Through managed intake, efforts to locate owners, and return pets home in the community is prioritized.

 Found a stray cat